souringhosh/souringhosh.github.io/README.md

 ### 2. Hyperlapse Photography
 [What is Hyperlapse?](https://en.wikipedia.org/wiki/Hyperlapse)

-### 3. Leucocyte classification for leukaemia detection using image processing techniques
+### 3. A Watershed distance transform based leucocyte classification for leukaemia detection

 ### 4. Detection of Acute Lymphoblastic Leukemia(ALL) using image processing
 Developed as a part of B.Tech project, this application aims at classification of blood cancer through image based analysis of peripheral blood.